-If you operate your home-based business as a trust or company the business should have a genuine, market-rate rental contract (or similar agreement) with the owner of the property.
-This will determine which expenses the business pays for and can claim as a deduction.
-If there isn't a genuine rental contract, there may be tax implications for you and the business.
-For more information, see ato.gov.au/Division7A f you earn Personal Services Income (PSI), you may not be able to deduct some occupancy expenses.
-To find out more visit ato.gov.au/PSI
+If you operate your home-based business as a company or trust there should be a genuine, market-rate rental contract (or similar agreement) with the owner of the property and the company or trust that operates your business.
+This will determine which expenses the company or trust pays for and can claim as a deduction.
+Generally, the agreement would cover running and occupancy expenses.

+If there isn't a genuine rental contract, there may be tax implications for you (as an individual) and the company or trust that operates your business for providing benefits to you.
+For more information, see ato.gov.au/Division7A

-If you are an employee of the business and the business pays for or reimburses you for some of the costs of running your business from home, you cannot claim a deduction for the expenses in your individual income tax return.
-Your business will be subject to fringe benefit tax (FBT) if it pays or reimburses you for the expenses.
+If you are an employee of the company or trust that operates your business and it pays for or reimburses you for some of the costs of running your business from home, you cannot claim a deduction for the expenses in your individual income tax return.
+The company or trust that operates your business may be subject to fringe benefit tax (FBT) if it pays or reimburses you for the expenses.

-Certain exemptions and concessions may reduce your FBT liability.
+Certain exemptions and concessions may reduce any FBT liability.
 You may need to keep additional records.
-For more information, see ato.gov.au/fbt
+For more information, see ato.gov.au/FBT